francaben/alx-system_engineering-devops/README.md

-Display all contents with hidden ones
+Long format content with IDs